Storing your bike

 CARE FOR THE DERAILLEUR AND HANGER

-So now you’re something of an expert on how to properly store your bike.
-We hope you find these tips helpful next time you have to be apart from your bike - we know, hard times.
+Now that you’re equipped with expert knowledge on how to properly store your bike, we hope you find these tips helpful next time you have to be apart from your two-wheeled friend.
+Remember, maintaining your bike can be just as enjoyable as riding it.
+Happy riding!